The Norton Series on Interpersonal Neurobiology

 The field of mental health is in a tremendously exciting period of growth and conceptual reorganization.
 Independent findings from a variety of scientific endeavors are converging in an interdisciplinary view of the mind and mental well-being.
 An interpersonal neurobiology of human development enables us to understand that the structure and function of the mind and brain are shaped by experiences, especially those involving emotional relationships.

-To learn more, please visit W.W.
+To view a complete list of the books in this series, and learn more, please visit W.W.
 Norton.